 Need to find out some information about something for your challenge?
 Don’t say you will do it, just do it – right now.
 This second.

-Don’t waste time thinking too much, re-writing to-do lists or aimlessly searching the web.
-Procrastination is the biggest waste of time and just slows you down.
+Don’t over think things, re-writing to-do lists or aimlessly searching the web.
+Procrastination is the biggest waste of time.

 It’s important to grab hold of opportunities when they come your way.
-But even more important than that is making opportunities for yourself.
+But even more important than that is making opportunities happen for yourself in the first place.
 If you sit in a comfortable routine waiting for something to come to you, it’s probably going to be a long wait.

 Instead, put yourself out there.
 Meet people.
 Go to events.
 Try new things.
-Sign up to everything you see that you like.
+Sign up for everything you see that you like.
 Apply for grants and funding, even if you don’t think you will get it.
+New doors of opportunities and ideas will soon start flooding your way.